funcompbio/practical8/practical8.md

     859            NA

 **Exercise:** Order the data frame `pop_sel` according to the population of each municipality.
-Which one is the most and less populated municipality?
+Which are the most and less populated municipalities?

+## Adding new columns

-In some cases we might be interested to perform some operations using specific columns of the data frame.
-For example, if we want to calculate the population density per km^2 using the dataset above, we can do as
+In some cases we might be interested in performing some operations using specific columns of the data frame.
+For example, if we want to calculate the population density per km^2 using this, we can do as follows:
-follows:

     > pop_sel$density <- pop_sel$Poblacio_padro /pop_sel$Superficie_ha * 100

 Where we divide the population by the area in hectares and multiply by 100 to convert to km^2.

+## Joining data frames

 Now, we want to combine the data we have generated here on the population of each municipality to the vaccination data we had in the